 There are remote, deserted beaches around Máncora that are superior to the town beach; ask your hotel to arrange a taxi or give you directions by bus and foot, but be prepared to walk several kilometers.

 Diving & Snorkeling

 The snorkeling and diving aren't great here, but an afternoon excursion can be fun.
-Snorkeling tours (S80), take you out to swim with sea turtles along the pier of a small fishing village called El Ñuro, located 23km south of Máncora at the end of Los Órganos beach.
-Most of the diving is done from nearby petroleum platforms, with 70m descents.
-Expect limited visibility, schools of fish and octopus.
+Snorkeling tours (S80) take you out to swim with sea turtles along the pier of a small fishing village called El Ñuro, 23km south of Máncora at the end of Los Organos beach.
+Most of the diving is done from nearby petroleum platforms, with dives to depths of around 70m.
+Expect limited visibility and schools of fish and octopus.

 Surfing & Kitesurfing

 Surf here is best from November to February, although good waves are found year-round and always draw dedicated surfers.
-The best expert break in town is Punta Ballenas (a steep point break with a rocky bottom that's located about 5 minutes walk south of the main beach).
+The best expert break in town is Punta Ballenas, a steep point break with a rocky bottom that's located about five minutes' walk south of the main beach.
 Máncora beach itself has great beach breaks that are suitable for all abilities (but can get pretty crowded).
-Definitely consider taking long daytrips or overnights to nearby breaks like Los Organos, Lobitos, Talara and Cabo Blanco.
+Definitely consider taking long day or overnight trips to nearby breaks such as Los Organos, Lobitos, Talara and Cabo Blanco.

-You can rent surfboards (per hour/day S10/20) from several places at the southern end of the beach in Máncora (per hour S10, per day S20) – in front of Del Wawa is the most convenient.
+You can rent surfboards (per hour/day S10/20) from several places at the southern end of the beach in Máncora – in front of Del Wawa is the most convenient.
 Classes are offered around town for S50 to S60 per hour, including equipment.